GitNoteTakerr/Scripting-in-the-Shell/README.md

 - $PPID will the PID of the Parent Process of the current process
 - $? will print the exit status of the process.
 If the exit status is 0 then the process terminated without successfully.
 If it is greater than 0 then it terminated unsuccessfully

+# Globbing

+Globbing is similar to REGEX.

+- A question mark ? will denote a single character in this position. so ls ?.txt will print all txt files that have names of a single character

+- \* 0 or more occurences. so ls \*.txt will match all files with the txt extension

+- [-] will match anything in the character class

+- {---,---,---} will match anything (atleast 1) in this set.
+- We can combine the globbing like ls \*{.txt,.sh} to print all files that are either txt files or shell files